AdaCore/learn/courses/intro-to-ada/chapters/privacy.rst

 part of :ada:`P` can then be used as if it were declared in the public part of its specification.
 To be more specific, the body of :ada:`P.C` and the private part of the specification of :ada:`P.C` have access to the private part of :ada:`P`.
-However, the public part of the specification of :ada:`P.C` doesn't have access to the private part of :ada:`P`'s specification.
+However, the public part of the specification of :ada:`P.C` only has access to the public part of :ada:`P`'s specification.
 The following table summarizes this:

 +-------------------------------+-------------------------------+
 | Part of a child package       | Access to the private part of |